-Freelance writing pay is all over the map, ranging from 5 cents a word for smaller publications to over a dollar a word for more well-established ones.
-As a general rule, the better writer and negotiator you become, the more money you’ll get paid for your work.
+Freelance writing pay is all over the map, ranging from five cents a word for smaller publications to over a dollar a word for more well-established ones.
+As a general rule, the better writer and negotiator you become, the more you’ll get paid.

 It just so happens that I’m hiring freelance writers to share their best trip write-ups, gear recommendations, and hiking advice with the world.
 Click the link below if you’re interested in writing for my ultralight backpacking and minimalist travel blog!

 So, maybe freelance writing isn’t your thing, but you have a nice camera and enjoy snapping quality photos on your hikes from time to time.

 Good news: there’s money to be made in outdoor photography, as well.

 There are loads of different ways you can go about getting paid for your hiking photography, so my advice is to put your pictures in front of an audience and see what sticks.
 Here are a few popular methods hikers and backpackers use to get paid for their photography: